alus-it/AirspaceConverter/README.md

 Disclaimer
 ----------
-**WARNING**: this program is experimental.
+**WARNING**: this software is experimental.
 The generated output files may contains errors.
 So please always verify the generated files before using in flight and report any error found.
 By using this program you understand and completely agree that the generated output files (maybe wrong) are just for demonstration purposes and they do not absolutely substitute the official AIP publications.
 Please always refer to official AIP publications for valid and updated airspace definitions.